 However, there are certain circumstances where it still may be worthwhile to have some local currency on hand before arriving in a foreign country.
 First, some small airports may only have a single ATM -- and there's no guarantee that it will be functioning, or that your particular ATM card will be compatible with it.

-Take this example from IndependentTraveler.com member hafa: "Don't count on being able to use an ATM in Japan.
-For some reason they don't seem to be connected to foreign ATM's.
+Take one example from IndependentTraveler.com reader hafa: "Don't count on being able to use an ATM in Japan.
+For some reason they don't seem to be connected to foreign ATMs.
 I have used my ATM card in countries all over the world but it wouldn't work in Japan.
 I ended up having to get a cash advance on my credit card."

-Likewise, certain countries may also have spotty ATM service; we were nearly stranded without cash on one small Caribbean island when the only cash machine in town was out of service.
-(Fortunately it was a weekday, and we were able to go into the bank for a cash advance.)
+Likewise, certain countries may also have spotty ATM service; one IndependentTraveler.com editor was nearly stranded without cash on a small Caribbean island when the only cash machine in town was out of service.
+(Fortunately it was a weekday, and she was able to go into the bank for a cash advance.)

 There are several companies that will sell you small quantities of foreign currency in the United States for use on your trip.
 Two of our favorites are Wells Fargo Foreign Exchange and Travelex.
 Note that you will not get the interbank rate on these exchanges as you would if you used your ATM or credit card.
 Both companies will also buy back leftover currency, though they only accept notes, not coins.